Odense Municipality

 Odense Municipality (Odense Kommune) is a Danish municipality (kommune) in Southern Denmark on the island of Funen in central Denmark.
-The municipality covers an area of 304.34 km2, and has a population of 205,978 (1.
-January 2022).
-It is the most populous municipality in Region of Southern Denmark.
+The municipality covers an area of 304.34 km2, and has a population of 210,803 (1.
+January 2025).
+It is the most populous municipality in the region of Southern Denmark.

 The main town and the site of its municipal council is the city of Odense.
 Including the social sector, 17,000 people are employed by the municipality.
 The municipal budget is 6,881 million DKK as of 2006.
 The municipality runs 37 schools; Odense is also the home of 13 private schools.

 Neighboring municipalities are Kerteminde to the east, Faaborg-Midtfyn to the south, Assens to the west, and Nordfyn to the north.

 Geography

 The Odense municipality is located near the Odense Fjord.
 The Odense Canal (Odense Kanal) flows out from the fjord and forms three ports in the city's industrial area.
 The Odense River (Odense Å) also flows out from the fjord and meanders through the municipality, including Odense town center where Sankt Jørgens Park and Munke Mose are located on its banks.
 The river springs from Lake Arreskov (Arreskov Sø) in Faaborg-Midtfyn municipality.

 The highest point in the municipality is Dyred Banke which is located at 123 m above sea level.